 Commercial finance provides businesses of all shapes and sizes with access to essential funding for almost any legal purpose.
-Where available, commercial finance rates are usually slightly higher to those of a conventional residential mortgage.
+Where available, commercial finance rates are usually slightly higher than those of a conventional residential mortgage.

 For a rough idea of what to expect, use our helpful commercial finance calculator to see how commercial finance works in practice.

-Where commercial finance rates and/or borrowing costs in general exceed those of conventional borrowing by a significant margin, particularly when it comes to mainstream lenders, as opposed to specialist commercial finance providers, there is often a reason why but what is it about commercial finance that makes it a costlier financial product than a comparable conventional loan?
+Where commercial finance rates and/or borrowing costs in general exceed those of conventional borrowing by a significant margin, particularly when it comes to mainstream lenders as opposed to specialist commercial finance providers, there is often a reason why, but what is it about commercial finance that makes it a costlier financial product than a comparable conventional loan?

-Elevated Risk for the Lender
+Elevated risk for the lender